-Billy Donovan is set to embark on his second season as Thunder head coach after leading Oklahoma City to a 55-win season, a Northwest Division title and a spot in the Western Conference Finals during his first NBA campaign.
+Donovan concluded his first year as head coach of the Thunder by leading the team to a 55-win season, a Northwest Division title and a spot in the Western Conference Finals.
+By accomplishing the feat, Donovan became just the third first year head coach in the last 15 years to win 55+ games during his first season.

-After being named head coach on April 30, 2015, Donovan became the third head coach in Thunder history after enjoying an incredibly successful college coaching career that spanned more than two decades.
+Donovan was named the third head coach in Thunder history on April 30, 2015 after enjoying an incredibly successful college coaching career that spanned more than two decades.

 During his tenure at Florida, Donovan led the program to 16 straight 20-win seasons, three 30-win seasons, 17 consecutive trips to the postseason and six SEC Championships.
 Under Donovan, Florida advanced to the Elite Eight in six of the past 10 seasons.